720kb/TeachMusicRTC/README.md

 ![](http://mkvphoto.s3.amazonaws.com/open_source/presentation_tadhack3.jpg)

-Thanks to TADHack-mini London organizers and all the sponsors, it was a really cool event!
+Thanks to TADHack-mini London organizers and all the sponsors, the event was super-cool!